spettersson/splunk4patientprivacy/data_onboarding_guide.md

 ### **What is a Sourcetype?**

-A [sourcetype](https://docs.splunk.com/Splexicon:Sourcetype) is a classification label that holds a set of configurations which instructs Splunk how to perform index-time processing, specifically by determining:
+A [sourcetype](https://docs.splunk.com/Splexicon:Sourcetype) is a classification label that holds a set of configurations which instructs Splunk how to perform index-time and search-time processing.

-- How log entries are broken into individual events
-- How the timestamp is identified, extracted and assigned to each individual event

-In addition, a sourcetype also influences search-time processing, helping Splunk to structure and normalize logs (remember: logs are referred to as "events" once indexed) to ease filtering, correlation, and analysis.
-For a deeper dive into search-time processing and exactly what this means, see the "Normalization of Application Data" section.

 ### **How is a Sourcetype Created?**